yashpokra/Financial-Sentiment-Analysis/README.md

 ### Financial Sentiment-Analysis

-This project aims to demonstrate applying NLP techniques to perform sentiment analysis.
+This project focuses on applying NLP techniques to perform sentiment analysis.